How to Gather Evidence If You’ve Had Multiple Car Agreements Over the Years

 Those screenshots were enough.
 Each image allowed lenders to match the payment to the correct agreement.
 From there, the lender could review interest rates, commission structures and any gaps in explanation during the sale to check for PCP mis-selling.

-Many customers are surprised at how little information is needed to unlock a decade’s worth of finance history.
+Many customers are surprised at how little information is needed to unlock a decade’s worth of finance history after a car finance refund check.

 Multiple Agreements Do Not Make You Less Eligible